Stop me if you’ve heard these before:

 If you’re new to the gym, I hope this helped, and good luck with your gains!

-You might be interested in my quick, 6-question quiz that will help you decide what gym to join, or click here to check out all the workout programs I’ve tried, reviewed, and compared against each other.
+You might also be interested in my quick, 6-question quiz that will help you decide what gym to join, or click here to check out all the workout programs I’ve tried, reviewed, and compared against each other.